MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/prepare-data-display-tablix-data-region-report-builder.md

 ms.author: maggies
 ms.reviewer: saurkumar
 ---
-# Preparing data for display in a tablix data region in a paginated report (Power BI Report Builder)
+# Prepare data for display in a tablix data region in a paginated report (Power BI Report Builder)

 [!INCLUDE [applies-yes-report-builder-no-desktop](../../includes/applies-yes-report-builder-no-desktop.md)]

   A tablix data region displays data from a dataset in a paginated report.
 You can view all the data retrieved for the dataset or you can create filters so that you see only a subset of the data.
-You can also add conditional expressions to fill in null values or modify the query for a dataset to include columns that define the sort order for an existing column.
+You can also add conditional expressions to fill in null values or modify the query for a dataset to include columns that define the sort order for an exist column.

-## Working with nulls and blanks in field values
+## Work with nulls and blanks in field values
  Data for the field collection in a dataset includes all values retrieved from the data source at run time, including null values and blanks.
 Normally null values and blanks are indistinguishable.
 In most cases, this is the desired behavior.
 For example, Numeric aggregate functions like [Sum](../../paginated-reports/expressions/report-builder-functions-sum-function.md) and [Avg](../../paginated-reports/expressions/report-builder-functions-avg-function.md) ignore null values.
 For more information, see [Aggregate Functions Reference &#40;Power BI Report Builder&#41;](../../paginated-reports/expressions/report-builder-functions-aggregate-functions-reference.md).

  If you do want to handle null values differently, you can use conditional expressions or custom code to substitute a custom value for the null value.
 For example, the following expression substitutes the text `Null` wherever a null value occurs in the field `[Size]`.